tkrisztian95/Netflix_picture-in-picutre_control_btn_chromeExt/readme.md

 # Picture-in-picture control button on Netflix movie player next to the full screen button
 This extension put a new picture-in-picture control button to the video control bar.
-[Chrome Web Store install link](https://chrome.google.com/webstore/detail/netflix-picture-in-pictur/jkmakgpojigahjdalffbkimpnpabelio)

 ![Screenshot](resources/Capture.PNG)